 So you’ve switched your car care arsenal for maximum eco-friendliness.
 Good for you!
 Now take it a step further and adopt practices in line with that.
 For instance, one major concern when it comes to environmental contamination is water supply.
 Some water receives more intense sanitization when it’s recycled than others.
 Water from toilets is sanitized more than water from storm drains, for example.
 If you’re washing your car outside, park it on softer, more permeable ground to limit runoff.
 On that note, conserve water!
 Instead of using a hose the whole time, fill a couple of buckets, turn the water off and choose reusable microfiber towels to get the job done.

 Remember, what’s good for the environment is good for you too.
 With all the recent advancements and current focus on sustainability, there’s no good reason not to make the extra effort.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car care products, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.